SIakovlev/CarND_Term1_P2/writeup_template.md

 * Optimiser type: [Adam Optimiser]() - in [CS231n](http://cs231n.github.io/neural-networks-3/) Adam is suggested as a default algorithm to use for majority of applications.
 In the original [paper](https://arxiv.org/abs/1412.6980) it shows the best performance for MNIST dataset.
 * Batch size: 128 - I left default value as it worked good for me.
 Number of epochs: 150 - after about 150 epochs I didn't see any noticeable improvements.

 * For data augmentation I prepared 3 augmented datasets with the same distributions as the original one and 1 balanced dataset.
-During the training, at the start of each epoch we choose one dataset arbitrary.
+During the training, at the start of each epoch we choose one dataset arbitrarily.
 The functions `set_augment(X)` and `set_augment_balanced(X)` choose the method for image augmentation randomly as well.
-Therefore, since the augmented datasets are different, by randomly choosing them at the start of each epoch we avoid overfitting and keep the augmented part of training dataset constantly changing.
+Therefore, since the augmented datasets are different, by randomly choosing them at the start of each epoch we avoid overfitting and keep the augmented part of the training dataset constantly changing.
 The idea of blending nonbalanced dataset with a balanced one is borrowed from [here](https://navoshta.com/traffic-signs-classification/) and slightly simplified.
-As result, the described procedure forces a neural network to generalise.
+As a result, the described procedure forces a neural network to generalise.

 * Learning rate.
 The learning rate is reduced with the number of epochs:
     * 0 - 80 epochs: 0.001